Sr-Functional-Tester/pdfeditapp/README.md

 PDF Edit App is useful when you want to edit PDF file.
-It is java application where you can simply edit any PDF file like
+It is java application where you can simply edit any PDF file like <br>
-  merge pdf files,
+merge pdf files <br>
 modifying the content of pdf file, add annotations to pdf file insert water mark image